Rockstar (Post Malone song)

-"Rockstar" (stylized in all lowercase) is a song by American rapper and singer Post Malone featuring Atlanta-based rapper 21 Savage.
+"Rockstar" is a song by American musician Post Malone featuring British-American rapper 21 Savage.
 It was released on September 15, 2017, by Republic Records as the lead single from Malone's second studio album Beerbongs & Bentleys (2018).
-The artists wrote the song with producers Louis Bell and Tank God.
+The song was written alongside Carl Rosen, Joey Bada$$, and producers Louis Bell & Tank God.

-Despite receiving mixed reviews by music critics, the track became Malone's most successful hit single to date, reaching number one on the US Billboard Hot 100, and reached the top spot in several other countries, including Australia, Canada, Greece, Portugal, Romania, Ireland, New Zealand, Sweden, Norway, Finland, Denmark and the United Kingdom.
+The track received mixed reviews from music critics, and became the artists' most successful hit single to date, reaching number one on the US Billboard Hot 100, and reaching the top spot in several other countries, including Australia, Canada, Greece, Portugal, Romania, Ireland, New Zealand, Sweden, Norway, Finland, Denmark and the United Kingdom.
 It became both Post Malone and 21 Savage's first number-one single in all the countries mentioned.
 The song was nominated for Record of the Year and Best Rap/Sung Performance at the 61st Annual Grammy Awards.

-Background

 Post Malone posted a snippet of himself playing the track in the studio via Twitter on December 24, 2016.

 Music videos

-The unofficial YouTube video for the track's audio, released by Republic Records, is a three-minute-and-38-second loop of solely the song's chorus.
+The now-private unofficial YouTube video for the track's audio, released by Republic Records, is a three-minute-and-38-second loop of solely the song's chorus.
 Therefore, the song was able to receive equivalent downloads without featuring the entirety of the song, which some attributed to its number-one spot on the Hot 100.
 Some called it a "clever marketing scheme", while others believed it was a trick or a loophole.

 The official music video, directed by Emil Nava, was released on Post Malone's Vevo YouTube channel on November 21, 2017.
 The video features Post Malone in a room fighting against a gang of men with samurai swords, and ends with Post Malone and 21 Savage covered in blood.
 Pitchfork noted that the video references the Japanese action film Lady Snowblood.
-On June 23, 2022 after nearly 5 years on YouTube, the video hit 1 billion views.
+On June 23, 2022, after nearly 5 years on YouTube, the video hit 1 billion views.

 Commercial performance

 The song reached number one on the US Billboard Hot 100, becoming Post Malone and 21 Savage's first number-one song.
-It debuted at number two behind Cardi B's "Bodak Yellow", breaking the single week streaming record on Apple Music with over 25 million streams becoming Post Malone's third top 20 hit, following his debut single, "White Iverson" and his top 10 hit "Congratulations".
+It debuted at number two behind Cardi B's "Bodak Yellow", breaking the single week streaming record on Apple Music with over 25 million streams becoming Post Malone's third top 20 hit, following his debut single, "White Iverson" and his second top 10 hit after "Congratulations".
 It stayed behind "Bodak Yellow" for three consecutive weeks before reaching the top spot in its fourth week.
 "Rockstar" topped the Hot 100 for eight weeks, the longest run at number one for a hip hop song in 2017.
 After its eighth week at number one, it was knocked off by "Perfect" by Ed Sheeran and Beyoncé.
 The single has sold over 10,000,000 copies, being certified Diamond in the US.